Bindushalini/Bindushalini/README.md

 ## Hi there 👋
 I am Bindu.
 Welcome to my github profile.
 This profile contains some of my humble projects.
 New to open-source world.
-Mostly I code in C++ and Python languages, but I am part of a niche domain called EDA.
+Mostly I code in C++ and Python languages and I am part of a niche domain called EDA.

 ### 🤝 Connect with me: